 Few things are more charming than a parrot that greets its owner with a hearty “Hello” or that sings a few bars of a favorite song.
-One of the traits that draws us to the parrot is its gift for mimicry.
+One of the traits that draw us to the parrot is its gift for mimicry.
 No other pet has the ability to speak to us using our own words.

 It is important to note that not all parrots learn to talk.
 This is true even for species like the African Grey, known to be a superb talker.
 Never buy a parrot with the expectation that it must talk.
 There is little research to explain why some birds fail to talk when others of the same species develop an extensive vocabulary.
 Accept your bird for what it is and enjoy it without regard to how much or how little it talks.

 Certain species are noted to be better talkers than others.
 The African Grey is considered the best and most reliable talker.
 Greys not only learn words easily and have the ability to develop extensive vocabularies, but are noted for mimicking household sounds like dripping faucets, ringing telephones, and video games.
 If you have an African Grey, teaching your parrot to talk may not require as much work, but it is important to understand that Greys mature slowly and often do not speak until they are two or three years old.

 Next in line are the Amazon parrots.
 The Amazons with yellow heads such as the Yellow Napes and Double Yellowheads are among the best talkers.
 Blue Fronts also make good talkers.
 Unlike the African Grey, Amazons are talking before the age of one year to 18 months.
 Macaws have talking ability, but usually do not develop extensive vocabularies and have harsh, loud voices.
 Like Macaws, Cockatoos often have a limited vocabulary, but they tend to have more even, soothing voices.